Shital Bhatia

 Shital Bhatia is an Indian film producer and co-founder of Friday Filmworks, best known for his movies like A Wednesday!
 (2008), Special 26 (2013), Baby (2015), M.S.
 Dhoni: The Untold Story (2016), Rustom (2016) and Toilet: Ek Prem Katha (2017).

-Shital Bhatia along with Anil Ambani’s Reliance Entertainment have a joint venture named Plan C Studios.
+Shital Bhatia along with Anil Ambani's Reliance Entertainment have a joint venture named Plan C Studios.

 Early life and education

 Shital Bhatia was born and brought up in Mumbai.
 He graduated from Mithibai College with a degree in Bachelors of Commerce.
 Later on, he went on to do a diploma in Fashion Designing and graduated in the year 1995.

 Career

 In his early career, Shital started working as a costume/fashion designer for television from the year 1994 and continued working in the same field till 2000.

 Very soon, Shital along with his colleague Neeraj Pandey, went on to start a production company called 'Quarter Inch Productions' which produced television shows and television films, Ittefaq being the most popular.
 Simultaneously, Shital also handled the production of foreign projects for a while in between.

 Eventually in 2008, Shital and Neeraj Pandey formed their own production house named Friday Filmworks.
-Friday Filmworks produced movies like A Wednesday, Baby, Special 26 and the latest being M.S.
-Dhoni - The Untold Story.
+Friday Filmworks produced movies like A Wednesday!,Taryanche Bait, Baby (2015 Hindi film), Special 26, M.S.
+Dhoni: The Untold Story, Toilet: Ek Prem Katha, Aiyaary, Naam Shabana, Rustom, Operation Romeo and upcoming movie Auron Mein Kahan Dum Tha.

+Shital Bhatia co-founded Friday Storytellers with his business partner Neeraj Pandey in 2019, to produce content for OTT and digital streaming.
+Under Friday Storytellers, Shital Bhatia produced Special Ops, Special Ops 1.5, Khakee: The Bihar Chapter, Secrets of Sinauli, Secrets of the Kohinoor, Secrets of the Buddha Relics, Kaun Pravin Tambe?, Bandon Mein Tha Dum!, Hack: Crimes Online, and upcoming Hindi digital film Sikandar Ka Muqaddar as well as web series 'Khakee: The Bengal Chapter' (Netflix) & 'Special OPS 2' (Disney+ Hotstar).

-He also produced OUCH, a short film by Neeraj Pandey starring Manoj Bajpayee and Pooja Chopra.
+He also produced OUCH, a short film by Neeraj Pandey starring Manoj Bajpayee and Pooja Chopra and Ouch 2 starring Nidhi Bisht, Shefali Jariwala, Sharman Joshi.